gbv/SeeAlso/README.md

    behind a HTTP proxy, this number is not affected by slow cient connections but only by the time of processing each request.

-Restart is needed after changes.

 Additional configuration is placed in a YAML file in `/etc/seealso/seealso.yaml`.
+The following keys are recognized:

 * `proxy` - a space-or-comma-separated list of trusted IPs or IP-ranges (e.g. `192.168.0.0/16`) to take from the `X-Forwarded-For` header.